-Before sitting down to write a completely different article I decided to do my usual research.
-I thought it would be interesting to look into the best way to increase click through rate for our next post.
-Not surprisingly, I found endless articles about how to improve the click through rate of your social posts, your emails and advertisements.
-However, one thing did strike me, none of them mentioned how the link itself that’s being shared can increase click through rate.
+Before sitting down to write a completely different article, I decided to do my usual research.
+I thought it would be interesting to find out how to increase the click-through rate of our next post.
+Not surprisingly, I found endless articles about how to improve the click-through rate of your social posts, emails and advertisements.
+However, one thing did strike me, none of them mentioned how the link that’s being shared can increase click-through rate.

-Since at Rebrandly we’re the link management experts I thought it would be interesting to write about how you can use your links to improve your click through rate.
+At Rebrandly, we’re the link management experts so I thought it would be a good idea to write about how you can use links to improve your click-through rate.

-But before we get into it let’s talk about what click through rate is exactly.
+But before we get into it let’s talk about what exactly click-through rate is.

-Click Through Rate (CTR) is the number of times a link was clicked divided by the number of times the link was viewed expressed as a percentage.
+Click Through Rate, or CTR, is the number of times a link is clicked divided by the number of times it’s viewed.
+This is expressed as a percentage.

-In other words, if your link is viewed ten times but only clicked one of those times your click through rate is 10%.
+In other words, if your link is viewed ten times but only clicked once, your click-through rate is 10%.
 Got it?
+Great!

-You could be the next Shakespeare but if no one ever reads what you’ve written there isn’t much point.
-So whether you add your link to a social media post, send an email or run a paid advertising campaign you’ll need people to click that link.
+You could be the next Shakespeare, but if no one ever reads what you’ve written there isn’t much point.
+Whether you add your link to a social media post, an email or a paid advertising campaign, you need to make sure people click on it.

-Let’s talk about different ways you can increase the click through rate of the links that you’re sharing starting with the three elements of your links.
+Let’s talk about different ways you can increase the click-through rate of the links that you’re sharing – starting with the three elements of a link.
 The domain, the top-level domain and the URL slug.
 You can see the breakdown below.

-Let’s tbegin with the first part of your link which is the domain.
-(Unless you’re using a subdomain).
+Let’s begin with the first part of your link, which is the domain.
 When sharing links online it’s imperative that you include your brand name in the link.
-You may be thinking, “Of course my brand name is included on my links!” but many people use link shortening tools when posting on social media, sending emails or running advertisements.
+You may be thinking, “Of course my brand name is on my links!”
+But many people use link shortening tools when posting on social media or sending emails.
 They do this simply to make their links shorter.
-What they don’t realize is that if you use a link shortening tool most of the time your domain (and thus brand name) will no longer be visible.
+What they don’t realize is that if you use a link shortening tool most of the time your domain – and brand name – will no longer be visible.

-The is a huge missed opportunity for your brand name’s exposure.
+The is a huge missed opportunity for brand visibility and exposure.
 Take a look at the Tweet shared below by Shopify.
-The top version shows how the Tweet was shared, using a generic short link.
-The image below that shows how it could look if they used branded links.
+The first version shows how the Tweet uses a generic short link to share content.
+The image below that shows how it could have looked with a branded link.

 Much better!
 Why limit your brand exposure by using a generic URL shortener?